rmrkdao/rmrkdao-spec/entities/proposal.md

   		If there are 50 unique owners of a collection of 100 NFTs, the electorate's vote weight would equal 100 if nftWeight = true, and 50 if false.
   		If there are boosts in a proposal, the maximum potential of vote weight at the time of the snapshot will be considered the weight of the electorate.
   		For example, if there are 100 NFTs in the proposal's respective collection and 1000 possible equippables that give a 0.5 boost, but only 2 slots for these NFTs in the base resource assigned to the NFTs in the proposal's respective collection, the electorate's total possible vote weight would be equal to 200."
-	},
-	"?equippableParameters": {
-		"type": "object",
-		"value": {
-			"?requiredEquippables": {
-				"type": "array",
-				"value": "an array of collection ids that all must be equipped (i.e. not pending) to an NFT in the proposal's respective collection."
-			},
-			"?thresholdEquippables": {
-				"type": "array",
-				"value": "an array of collection ids that, when equipped to an NFT in the proposal's respective collection, count toward a threshold required for that NFT's vote to count."
-			},
-			"?threshold": {
-				"type": "number",
-				"value": "the minimum threshold required of equipped NFTs in the thresholdEquippables array for an NFT's vote to count.
-If omitted, this value defaults to 0."
-			},
-			"?boostEquippables": {
-				"type": "array",
-				"value": "an array of collection ids that, when equipped to an NFT in the proposal's respective collection, count toward a voting boost."
-			},
-			"?boost": {
-				"type": "number",
-				"value": "the vote boost per NFT equipped in the boostEquippables.
-If omitted, this value defaults to 1."
-			}
-		}
 	}
 }
 ```